Policies & Procedures

 IF YOU RECEIVE AN ABSENCE PHONE CALL IN ERROR

-Check the Aeries Parent Portal to locate which class student was marked absent.
+Check the Aeries Parent or Student Portal to locate which class student was marked absent.
 Send an email to the teacher regarding the absence or have student speak to the teacher the following day.
 The teacher will notify the Attendance Office to make any corrections.
+TEACHERS WILL NOTIFY THE ATTENDANCE OFFICE FOR ALL CORRECTIONS.

 IF YOU REPORTED AN ABSENCE AND STILL RECEIVE A PHONE CALL